0563gaurav/linuxFreak/container/lxc.md

 	* lxc image list images:cent | less  # It will list all the images started with cent keyword at remote repositores
 	* lxc image list images:debian | less # similarly for the debian images

-* creating , deleting the containers
+* creating ,startingg, stopping and  deleting the containers

 	* lxc launch ubuntu:16.04  <container-name >  # If you are runnig this command for the first time than it will pull the image from remote repository , after it 	will get stared.
 	* lxc image list # it will show the local images.